ibm-cloud-docs/monitoring/teams/teams.md

 # Working with teams
 {: #teams}

-You can use teams to add another dimension of control on the data that is available through a Sysdig instance on top of platform and service access controls.
+You can use teams to add another dimension of control on the data that is available through a monitoring instance on top of platform and service access controls.
 A user with the **manager** service access role for an {{site.data.keyword.mon_full_notm}} instance can create, delete, add members, and change the scope of teams in that instance.
 Once a team is created, an admin can add a user to it through {{site.data.keyword.iamlong}} (IAM).
 {:shortdesc}

 In the world of microservices, it is becoming harder to track down valuable metrics and ensure that no sensitive data is exposed.
 By using teams, administrators can apply a fine grain control on resources.
 Consider the following information when you work with teams:
-* You can create 1 or more teams in a Sysdig instance.
+* You can create 1 or more teams in a monitoring instance.
 * You can specify what resources and metrics are visible for users that are granted IAM permissions to work in the team.
 * You can enhance the users experience by customizing the initial dashboard that users in a team get when they launch the web UI.

-These instructions assume that you have provisioned a Sysdig service instance on {{site.data.keyword.cloud_notm}}.
+These instructions assume that you have provisioned a monitoring service instance on {{site.data.keyword.cloud_notm}}.
 {: note}